 In total, around 450 pieces of broken sculpture were found.
 These had once populated the two large stone altarpieces (or reredoses) which were an important focus for worship in the medieval church.

-Although this remarkable collection has been recognised as one of the most important groups of medieval sculpture in an English church today, it has never – until now – been properly investigated and we still do not know exactly how the two reredos would have looked.
-Summer 2016 will see this extraordinary collection catalogued and digitised at last.
-Please explore this website to find news about upcoming activities and events as the project develops.
+Although this remarkable collection has been recognised as one of the most important groups of medieval sculpture in an English church today, it had never been properly investigated and the original composition and appearance of the reredoses remained obscure.
+Summer 2016 saw this extraordinary collection catalogued and digitised at last.
+This website is a record of the project and some of its findings.